 We are looking for talented, service-oriented journalists who want to serve under-covered areas to provide Americans with the information they need to improve their communities and hold powerful institutions accountable.
-In 2018, we selected 13 journalists and placed them in newsrooms across the country with the aim of reporting on under-covered issues and communities.
+In 2019, we selected 61 journalists and placed them in 50 newsrooms across the country to report on under-covered issues and communities.

 Applications for 2019 are closed.

-If you missed our Q&As with President Steve Waldman and National Director Maggie Messitt regarding the corps member experience and application process, videos of those discussions are available.
+If you missed our Q&As with Report for America leaders regarding the corps member experience and application process, videos of those discussions are available.

 Join the Movement